 Here is a lovely fall meal with foods that are readily available but may not be that familiar to you.
 Remember, augmenting foods are nurturing and nourishing.
 Extractive foods are more cleansing in nature and ask our body to give up something to digest them.
-Have about 60% augmenting and 40% extractive foods to keep good balance in your eating.
+Have about 60% augmenting and 40% extractive foods to keep a good balance in your eating.

 We’ll be back in a couple of weeks with another wholesome recipe.